patricksanders/tyk_quickstart/README.md

 Make sure you have installed [docker](https://docs.docker.com/installation/) and [compose](https://docs.docker.com/compose/install/).

-Go get a free Pro Starter License from [Tyk.io](https://tyk.io/tyk-professional-licenses/) and add it to the `license_key` field in the `tyk_analytics.conf` file and save it:
+Go get a free On-Premises License from [Tyk.io](https://tyk.io/product/tyk-on-premises-free-edition/) and add it to the `license_key` field in the `tyk_analytics.conf` file and save it:

 	{
 	    ...